ihurley/practiceGenes/README.md

 ## The Bacteria folder is the bulk of the functional code.
 This folder provides an (while incomplete) program for create predictive models of e coli in response to ampicillin.

-        ..* The goal of Driver is to create a program that can run sample populations through multiple generations.
+        * The goal of Driver is to create a program that can run sample populations through multiple generations.
 This program aims to create predictive data of e coli resistance.

-        ..*The goal of Bacteria is to create a class that holds information necessary for a testable e coli bacteria.
+        *The goal of Bacteria is to create a class that holds information necessary for a testable e coli bacteria.
 This class holds the resistance data and fitness calculations.

-        ..* The goal of Population is to create a program that can create sample populations of e coli bugs and calculate the total fitness while adhering to population growth pressures.
+        * The goal of Population is to create a program that can create sample populations of e coli bugs and calculate the total fitness while adhering to population growth pressures.

-        ..* The goal of DNA is to create a program is to create and replicate the plain DNA sequence for an e coli bacteria.
+        * The goal of DNA is to create a program is to create and replicate the plain DNA sequence for an e coli bacteria.

-        ..* The goal of Bacteria is to create a class that can model plasmid structure and separation for bacteria.
+        * The goal of Bacteria is to create a class that can model plasmid structure and separation for bacteria.
 These values will supplement the fitness calculations of the bacteria.